lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     1. Create a new IntelliJ project.

-        For example, you can use `File > New > Project from Existing Sources...` and point it to the folder that contains your project files, such as README, configuration, etc., and the actual scripts; then, the folder content could be accessed and maintained under `Project > Project Files`.
+        For example, you can use `File > New > Project from Existing Sources...` and point it to the folder that contains your project files—such as README, configuration, etc.—and the actual scripts; then, the folder content could be accessed and maintained under `Project > Project Files`.
 Do not import any sources at this point; you will add the scripts you need to debug as a module in the next step.

         Open the project.